crayner/gibbon-responsive-help/Resources/Install/Developer.md

 ```
 In this example the Mobile document root will be __/var/www/mobile/public__

-On an Apache system, create your sub-domain for Gibbon Mobile by pointing to the mobile document root and you should be ready to go.
+On an Apache system, create your sub-domain for Gibbon Responsive  by pointing to the mobile document root and you should be ready to go.
 If you are using Apache 2.4, ensure that you edit the .htaccess file as per the instructions within the .htaccess file.
 If you are using other server technology, then the [Symfony Server Setup Document](https://symfony.com/doc/current/setup/web_server_configuration.html) will be helpful.

 The composer installation runs a number of scripts using best guess algorithms to find the Gibbon Installation.
 If successful, then the Mobile Installation will be ready to use when composer completes.